reduxjs/reselect/README.md

 )
 ```

-Props are passed as the second argument to the `visibilityFilter` and `todos` selector.
+Props are passed as the second argument to the `visibilityFilter` and `todos` selectors.
 The `listId` prop is being used to get the filter and contents of the required `TodoList`.

 #### `containers/VisibleTodoList.js`